 Piqué Tux Shirt Bib

 Piqué bibs are made of hard fabric, usually woven with a dimple pattern, and are considered more formal than pleated bibs.
-Piqué knitting was actually invented for white tie activities, but you may have worn one or two polo shirts with piqué collars and just never knew it.
+Piqué knitting was actually invented for white tie events, but you may have worn one or two polo shirts with piqué collars and just never knew it.

 No Bib